 The Dough Diaries: Cinnamon & Cardamom Knots

 Friends, welcome to the final installment in The Dough Diaries!
 I’ve been saving this post as the last for two reasons.
-One: since the beginning, this was the recipe I was the most excited about making – as soon as I laid my eyes on the recipe in Izy Hossack’s book I knew it would soon be gracing my kitchen.
-Two: achieving those perfect little knot shapes is perhaps the most technically challenging aspect of the series, & I wanted us to be ready to tackle it with confidence.
-We can do this, we’ve already faced our dough shaping fears by working up to this point with cinnamon rolls, challah loaves, & babka.
-Let’s do this!
+The first, this is was the recipe I was the most excited about making.
+As soon as I saw Izy Hossack’s recipe for Cinnamon & Cardamom Knots, I knew I’d be making them asap.
+The second, it’s slightly challenging to shape these babies.
+Achieving those perfect knot shapes is perhaps the most challenging aspect of the series, & I wanted us to tackle it with confidence.
+We can do this!
+We’ve already faced our dough shaping fears by working up to this point with cinnamon rolls, challah loaves, & babka.

-Honestly, the knotting process is easy peasy once you get into the swing of things & I can’t tell you how rewarding it feels when you pull the tray of baked knots out of the oven.
-Spiked with cinnamon (& a little cardamom for extra depth & flavour), these make for the perfect breakfast treat – I challenge you to find someone who isn’t lured in by the smell of these as they come out of the oven.
-Basically what we have here is a lovely pillowy knot, swirled with a deliciously spiced filling, topped with crunchy pearl sugar nibs.
-They also happen to be the most adorable things that have come out of my oven in months, just in case you were wondering.
+Honestly, the knotting process is easy once you get into the swing of things.
+I can’t tell you how rewarding it feels when you pull the tray of baked knots out of the oven.
+Spiked with cinnamon & cardamom, these make for the perfect breakfast treat!
+I challenge you to find someone who isn’t lured in by the smell of these as they come out of the oven.
+Basically what we have here is a pillow-y knot, swirled with a spiced filling, topped with crunchy pearl sugar nibs.
+They also happen to be the most adorable things that have come out of my oven in months – just in case you were wondering.

 Happy baking, friends!

 - I went all out & bought some pearl sugar to add to the top, but it’s totally optional.